How to Beat the Crowds in Florence, Italy This Summer

 Conclusion

-With a bit of planning and these insider tips, you can beat the crowds and make the most of your summer trip to Florence.
+With a bit of planning and these Florence insider tips, you can beat the crowds and make the most of your summer trip to Florence.
 From exploring lesser-known attractions and dining at local eateries to making advance reservations and taking advantage of technology, there are plenty of ways to enjoy a more relaxed and enjoyable visit.
 So pack your bags, and remember they call it under The Tuscan Sun for a reason so pack appropriately as it gets warm in the summer.
 With all this said get ready to immerse yourself in the beauty of Florence, and create unforgettable memories in this stunning Italian city.